-Be a part of the inaugural Recovery Innovation Technology Summit (RITS 2023), a diverse assembly of academics, independent scholars, and non-profit recovery and identification groups devoted to researching cold cases and innovating technologies that contribute to the recovery of our missing.
-The summit, organized and hosted by the UW MIA Recovery and Identification Project, will create a networking opportunity for interdisciplinary groups and scholars who do similar work.
-The summit will welcome participation from researchers and individuals, who focus on the recovery of missing individuals.
+The summit, organized and hosted by the UW MIA Recovery and Identification Project, brought together a diverse assembly of academics, independent scholars, and non-profit recovery and identification groups devoted to researching cold cases and innovating technologies that contribute to the recovery of our missing.
+It was aimed at creating a networking opportunity for interdisciplinary groups and scholars who do similar work and welcomed participants from the both researchers and individuals who focus on the recovery of missing individuals.

 Dr. Sarah Wagner, Keynote Speaker